GitHub-User228/GitHub-User228/README.md

 ---

+<h2><p align="left"> TNavigator Data Parser and Manager </p></h2>

+This repository represents a python library to work with TNavigator data.
+You will be able to parse certain data and manage it.
+Optionally, you can use this library via cli.
+This is a closed repository for now.

+### Libaries & Tools utilised
+1. Python
+2. Numpy
+2. Pandas
+4. Pydantic
+5. Networkx
+6. ecl_data_io
+7. json
+8. yaml
+9. click
+10. logging

+---

 <h2><p align="left"> Music Recommendation System </p></h2>

 This repository covers the topic on how to build the recommendation system and deploy it as a ML microservice.